mine-cetinkaya-rundel/asa-datafest-dashboard/README.md

 This repository contains the code for the Interactive Dashboard created to visualize the growth of DataFest over the years.

-The folder in this repository are as follow:
+The folders in this repository are as follow:

 1. 'R' :
-The 'R' folder 2 files
+The 'R' folder has 2 files

 - 'cleaning_script.R' : This file contains the code for cleaning up the data recieved by Universities in the Qualtrics Survey.
 - 'helper.R' : This file contains the code for helper functions and libraries used to run the app